Fluorescence-based cellular assay for detection of gene regulatory activity of chromatin-associated proteins

 - No protein purification of chromatin-associated proteins is needed

-- Hypothesis-free analysis of complex partners
+- Hypothesis-free analysis of upstream coregulators and complex partners

-- Quantification by standard methods like flow cytometry or fluorescence microscopy
+- Quantification by standard methods like flow cytometry or fluorescence

-- Identification of effectors which are only functionally linked to the chromatin-binding protein possible
+- Identification of effectors which are only functionally linked to the

-- Uncover epigenetic effectors
+- Uncover the mechanism of epigenetic effectors

-- Identification of essential components
+- Identification of essential coregulators of epigenetic effector proteins

 - Identification of new targets for drug development